cedelmaier/dragonfruit/gromacs/README.md

 and gromacs file

 	monomer_processed.gro

+Really, overall, the whole point is to properly get the terminal patching done with either GROMACS or the CHARMM-gui, and this can then be used as inputs to the run system.
+Hopefully, overall, you use the CHARMM-gui to get things configured, and then can just use my canned run scripts to submit everything to whatever supercomputer you are using.

 ## Postprocessing GROMACS
 We want to combine the trajectories together (usually) in a compressed data format.
 To do this, we